greelogix/kpayment/Readme.md

 ### Test Mode

+**Important:** KNET test environment does NOT require any credentials or API keys for testing.

 1. Set **Test Mode** to `true` in admin panel (`/admin/kpayment/settings`)
-2. Use test credentials from your acquiring bank (if available)
+2. **Leave credentials empty** (Tranportal ID, Password, and Resource Key can be empty for testing)
 3. Use test base URL: `https://kpaytest.com.kw/kpg/PaymentHTTP.htm`

-**Note:** KNET test environment may work without credentials for basic testing.
-For full testing, contact your acquiring bank for test credentials.
+4. You can test the payment flow without any credentials

 ### Test Cards